fChristenson/My-life-as-a-programmer/README.md

 > What determines a juniors salary level?

-> How much does age matter?

-> Is game development a good way to become a programmer?

 > Why TypeScript, why not use something like elm or purescript?

-> It feels like there is too much to learn to be a professional programmer, I just want to build websites!

 > What are your thoughts on GraphQL and REST API's?

-> Help my job is making me obsolete!
-What can I do if my company doesn't use modern technology?

-> How do we prevent computer related injuries?

-> How do I convince people to use software instead of manual processes?

-> How do you keep programmers motivated?

-> Why do some companies require work experience from a junior?

 > What is a "rock star" programmer?